Chapter 18.03

 18.03.150 Design review—Major and minor.

 A. Purpose and Intent.
-The city of Cloverdale is a city with unique characteristics, and the design review process is intended to protect the city’s spectacular natural vistas and dynamic natural features as well as to preserve the scale and character of established older neighborhoods and the city’s downtown.
-Design review is also intended to promote high-quality design and well-built and maintained buildings, landscaping and public amenities in order to further the relationship between the appearance of buildings and structures, property values and the taxable value of property in the city.
+The city of Cloverdale is a city with unique characteristics, and the design review process is intended to protect the city’s spectacular natural vistas and dynamic natural features as well as to preserve the scale of established older neighborhoods and the city’s downtown.
+Design review is also intended to promote high-quality design and well built and maintained buildings, landscaping and public amenities in order to further the relationship between the appearance of buildings and structures, property values and the taxable value of property in the city.

 1. The design review process is intended to implement general plan objectives and policies through the following: